Carson Wentz Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- Wentz recorded zero passing yards in one matchup against the Buccaneers, 245.5 yards below his over/under for Sunday.
+- Wentz had zero passing yards in one matchup against the Buccaneers, 245.5 yards below his over/under for Sunday.

-- Wentz did not throw a touchdown pass in that outing against the Buccaneers.
+- Wentz did not throw a touchdown pass in that game against the Buccaneers.

-- The 257.8 passing yards the Buccaneers yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 257.8 passing yards the Buccaneers allow per game makes them the NFL's 15th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Buccaneers defense is ranked 19th in the NFL.
+- The Buccaneers' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Bills, Wentz had 106 yards while completing 55.0% of his passes, while throwing one touchdown.
+- Wentz put together a 106-yard performance against the Bills last week, completing 55.0% of his pass attempts and throwing for one touchdown.

-- He also tacked on 18 yards on two carries, averaging nine yards per attempt without a touchdown.
+- He also carried the ball two times for 18 yards, averaging nine yards per carry on the ground.

-- Wentz has put up 558 passing yards (186.0 per game) and has a 65.5% completion percentage this year (55-of-84) over his last three games, while throwing four touchdowns and zero interceptions.

 Wentz's Indianapolis Teammates